nalgeon/howto/README.md

 5. Set the `HOWTO_AI_VENDOR` environment variable to `ollama`.
 6. Set the `HOWTO_AI_MODEL` environment variable to `gemma2:2b` (or another model of your choice).

-Gemma 2 is a lightweight model that uses about 1GB of memory and works quickly without a GPU.
+Gemma 2 is a lightweight model that uses about 1GB of memory and runs well without a GPU.
+Unfortunately, it's not very smart.
+You can try more powerful (and resource hungry) models like `mistral` or `mistral-nemo`.

 ### Other settings